-Most GED test takers will automatically receive a score report after taking the exam.
-Students may also request an additional transcript of their scores by contacting the center where they took the test by phone or mail.
-A GED transcript request form is available on the ACE website for individuals in correctional facilities, military personnel and other overseas test takers.
+Most General Educational Development (GED) test takers will automatically receive their score report after taking the exam.
+Students may also request an additional transcript of their scores by contacting Testing Services online.
+A GED transcript request form is available on the ACE website for individuals in correctional facilities, military personnel, and other overseas test takers as well.

 Students who plan to use their GED scores to apply to a college or university will need to follow the same procedures to have a copy of their GED transcripts sent to the admissions offices.

 Each section of the GED is assigned a separate score.
 The GED testing service designates four levels, depending on the range in which the student scores.
 The first level is GED College Ready + Credit (175-200).
 If the student scores within this range, they have demonstrated their proficiency in the skills that are taught at the college level.
 Some postsecondary institutions award up to three credits for test takers who achieve this score range.
 Next is GED College Ready (165-174).
 At this level, test takers have demonstrated that they have the skills necessary for success in college or in the workplace.
 The third level is GED Passing Score (145-164).
 Earning a passing score shows that the student has the same skills as are expected of a high school graduate.
 Finally, we have Below Passing (100-144).
 Students who score below passing need to retake the test to demonstrate their skills.